AES: Powering the Islands of El Salvador with Solar-Plus-Storage Technology

 Project Overview

-This project showcases the “Transformative” principle of the Principles for Corporate Climate Resilience Leadership.
+This project aligns most with the “Transformative” principle of the Principles for Corporate Climate Resilience Leadership.
 This integrated solar-plus-storage project is not only about the decarbonization and resilience of the electricity grid, but also strengthening the resilience of local communities by boosting the economic and social development in the Gulf of Fonseca region of El Salvador.
 The project is the first and only solar plant of its kind in Central America that has been built under the concept of distributed generation integrated with battery storage technology to provide carbon-free energy 24 hours a day.
-It draws on AES’ previous experience delivering one of the largest integrated solar power and storage systems in the world (100 MWh), which currently provides reliable and carbon-free energy to the island of Kauai, in Hawaii, United States.
+It draws on AES’ previous experience delivering one of the largest integrated solar power and storage systems in the world (100 MWh), which currently provides reliable and carbon-free energy to the island of Kauai, Hawaii, United States.

 Implementation

-Project Team: Business Development; Engineering and Construction; Environmental, Health and Safety; Supply Chain / Procurement; Corporate Affairs and Impact
+Project Team: Business Development, Engineering and Construction, Environmental, Health and Safety, Supply Chain / Procurement, Corporate Affairs and Impact

-This solar-plus-storage plant’s technology specifications include 1,929 solar panels and 208 batteries with a capacity to generate 1.3 megawatts (MWp) of sustainable energy and store up to 4MWh of solar resources.
-All told, the plant represents a total investment of $ 5.2 million.
+This solar-plus-storage plant’s technology specifications include1,929 solar panels and 208 batteries with a peak capacity to generate 1.3 megawatts (MWp) of sustainable energy and store up to 4 MWh of solar resources.
+All told, the plant represents a total investment of $5.2 million.

 Delivering this solution required an innovative approach to overcome the numerous barriers involved when introducing modern grid technologies to remote island communities.
 The construction of AES’ Meanguera del Golfo Plant required meticulous coordination with local leaders and engagement with the communities and suppliers to address logistical hurdles such as weight restrictions for equipment transportation to and within the islands and sourcing the right technology.
 Additionally, the mountainous topography and rural conditions of the islands added to the project’s complexity.